RokibulHasan7/notes/kubernetes/topics/replicasets.md

 - ReplicaSet monitor cluster state using a set of Pod labels to filter Pod listing and track Pods running within a cluster.
 When initially created, a replicaSet fetches a Pod listing from the Kubernetes API and filters the results by labels.
+- Most applications should be scalable and all must be fault tolerant.
+Pods do not provide those features, ReplicaSets do.
+- The apiVersion, kind, and metadata fields are mandatory with all Kubernetes objects.
+ReplicaSet is no exception, i.e., it is also a Kubernetes object.
+- The bad news is that ReplicaSets are rarely used independently.
+You will almost never create a ReplicaSet directly just as you’re not going to create Pods.
+  Instead, we tend to create ReplicaSets through Deployments.
+In other words, we use ReplicaSets to create and control Pods, and Deployments to create ReplicaSets (and a few other things).